Los Angeles Product Liability Lawyer

 be dangerous to this age group could result in a lawsuit.
 Another example

-would be a company that fails to thoroughly explain proper use of a product
+would be a company that fails to thoroughly explain the proper use of

-In many defective product cases, the principle of strict liability is
+personal injury claims.
+In many defective product cases, the principle of strict liability

-used rather than negligence.
-This is because negligence implies some sort
+is used rather than negligence.
+This is because negligence implies some

-of careless action.
-While manufacturers are responsible/liable for defective
+sort of careless action.
+While manufacturers are responsible/liable for

-products they issue, these cases do not typically involve claims of negligence.
+defective products they issue, these cases do not typically involve claims

 Substantiating a Product Liability Claim